‘The Kitchen’ Star Katie Lee Is Glowing In No-Makeup Baby Bump Pic As She Cuddles Pup Gus

-The Kitchen star Katie Lee glowed in a new baby bump photo as she cuddled her pup, Gus close.
-The Food Network celebrity and husband Ryan Biegel will welcome their first child together, a girl, in September.
-Katie looked absolutely loved in the share as she and her dog shared some sweet snuggle time on a seat in their home.
+The Kitchen star Katie Lee glowed in a new baby bump photo as she cuddled her pup, Gus.
+The Food Network celebrity and her husband, Ryan Biegel, will welcome their first child in September.
+Katie looked absolutely lovely in the share as she and her dog had some sweet snuggle time on a seat in their home.

-The photo depicted the cook and her dog as they sat together on what appeared to be a wicker chair in her home.
+The photo depicted the cook and her dog as they sat together on what appeared to be a wicker chair.
 Katie has residences in both New York’s West Village and the Hamptons.
-Behind Katie, the room featured a white bookcase and a nautical-looking lampstand, which resembled the legs of a lifeguard stand.
-The top displayed a tan shade.
+Behind Katie, the room featured a white bookcase and a nautical-themed lamp, the bottom of which resembled the legs of a lifeguard stand.
+The top featured a tan shade.

-Katie wore no makeup in the photo, which was likely taken by her husband.
+Katie appeared to wear no makeup in the photo.
+She wore a long gray dress in what looked like a soft material.
+The top was a tank style and the outfit seemed to have plenty of room for her growing belly.
+She tilted her head to the right, her brown hair falling loose to her shoulders.
+On her neck, Katie wore a thin gold chain with a small pendant.
+She held Gus in her arms, her first “baby” before the birth of her daughter this fall.

-She donned a long gray dress in what looked like soft material.
-The style featured a tank top and plenty of room for her growing belly.
-She tilted her head to the right in the image, her brown hair falling loose to her shoulders.
-On her neck, Katie wore a thin gold chain with a small pendant that lay on her collarbone.
-She held Gus in her arms, her first baby before the birth of her daughter this fall.
+Katie quipped in the image’s caption that Gus didn’t understand all the pregnancy talk, as he was their little one.

-Katie quipped in the image’s caption that Gus didn’t understand all the pregnancy talk as he was their little one.
+“I saw Gus and fell in love,” Katie once said in an interview with Pet Lifestyles Magazine.

-Fans of the mother-to-be adored the image.
-They shared their comments regarding the sweet pick with Instagram.
+Fans of the mother-to-be adored the image and shared their comments regarding the sweet pic.

 “Pretty soon Gus will have a sister.
 The anticipation is killing me and I don’t even know you,” said one follower.